rvssca/VoIP/README.md

 ![gs-on-desk.jpg](images/gs-on-desk.jpg)

 The club is running a VoIP service for audio telephony.
-This repo is going to describe the method for restoring the service in the event that the settings are lost or the phone is ever replaced with an identical model.
+This repo describes the process of restoring the phone configuration in the event that the settings are lost or the phone is ever replaced with an identical model.

 ## How to restore the phone configuration.